 Andalusia's chalky soil is ideal for the cultivation of the palomino grape, from which the world-famous sherry (jerez) of the region is made.
-The main sites of sherry production in Andalusia are Jerez de la Frontera and Montilla, and these charming towns are home to plenty of self-proclaimed sherry connoisseurs, who will debate the quality of the sweet amber-coloured blends with the seriousness of appraising the finest French wines.
-An increasingly popular tourist activity for visitors to southern Spain is to tour the bodegas of the region, wineries with a history dating back to Roman times, and which specialise in the fermentation of palomino grapes and the production of sherry.
-Tasting tours of these bodegas are fun and informative, and - especially in the case of Jerez de la Frontera - can be combined with other great cultural sights, such as checking out a flamenco dance performance, or admiring beautiful Andalusian horses at a dressage event.
-A bottle of Andalusian sherry makes for a great Spanish souvenir for friends and family back home: visit the bodega of Pedro Domecq and pick up a bottle of their amontillado variety.
+The main sites of sherry production in Andalusia are Jerez de la Frontera and Montilla, and these charming towns are home to plenty of self-proclaimed sherry connoisseurs, who will debate the quality of the sweet amber-coloured blends with the seriousness usually reserved for appraising the finest French wines.
+An increasingly popular tourist activity for visitors to southern Spain is to tour the bodegas of the region, wineries with a history dating back to Roman times, which specialise in the fermentation of palomino grapes and the production of sherry.
+Tasting tours of these bodegas are fun and informative, and can be combined with other great cultural attractions, such as checking out a flamenco dance performance, or admiring beautiful Andalusian horses at a dressage event.
+A bottle of Andalusian sherry also makes for a great Spanish souvenir for friends and family back home.
+Many tour operators offer day trips to the bodegas but it is also easy to explore without a guide.